Somewhere in Eastern Nigeria, 16th of June, 1968

 He fought and fought and fought, legs kicking about and body wiggling.
 Ah, the shame.

 I made sure to finish my—his cigarette, toss the butt at his feet and blow a cloud of smoke to the heavens before I stood.
-His body had finally stilled in death and with the knowledge came a bone melting kind of relief.
-I allowed myself a slow, genuine smile for the first time in a long time then looked around—every colour looked brighter, even the air smelled fresher.
+His body had finally stilled in death and with the knowledge came a bone-melting relief.
+I allowed myself a slow, genuine smile for the first time in a long time then looked around—every colour looked brighter.
+Even the air smelled fresher.

 Today was a good day to kill an enemy.